graded-cs-resources/IB-Computer-Science-Notes/index.md

 ---
-title: Table of Contents
+title: Graded IB Computer Science Notes
 ---

-    # Graded IB Computer Science - Notes
+# Graded IB Computer Science Notes

 Notes for Graded's IB Computer Science classes, 2019-2020.

-[The full official IB syllabus can be found here]({{"/unit0_resources/syllabus",relative_url}}).
+[The full official IB syllabus can be found here]({{"/unit0_resources/syllabus" | relative_url}}).
 In the notes, when a section connects to this syllabus, it will be represented with a superscript, like<sup>this</sup>

 These notes will be complemented by *assignments* that will be provided to you through Github via Google Classroom.
 Think of this page as a textbook, and the assignments as, well, assignments.